Darshshah23/Darshshah23/README.md

 Here are some ideas to get you started:

+Hi, I'm Darsh, a Robotics and Autonomous Systems Engineer with specializing in Mechanical engineering.
+I have experience in designing, building, and programming robots for various applications.

+I’m interested in Robotics, motion planning, control systems, and computer vision.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...